zc277584121/milvus-docs/site/en/userGuide/tools/milvus-webui.md

 ## Home

-On the form page, you can find the following information:
+On the Home page, you can find the following information:

 ![Milvus Web UI Home](../../../../assets/webui-home.png)